DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

 \end{theorem}

-The proof is listed in the \ap{app:proof}.
-We notice that these two bounds differ by a multiplier $\gamma/(1-\gamma)$, which is greater than $1$ as if $0.5 < \gamma<1$.
-In practice, $\gamma$ is usually set to be greater than $0.9$, and $\epsilon_d \ll \epsilon_m$ for the excellent modeling ability of DMs.
-As a result, $\epsilon_d < \gamma\epsilon_m/(1-\gamma)$ holds, implying that the non-autoregressive models enjoy a better error bound than single-step models.
-The difference in the multiplier is the consequence that the non-autoregressive model is merely affected by the compounding error.
-We conduct a simple experiment that computes the mean-squared error when doing rollout by DMs and single-step models, and the result is illustrated in \fig{fig:mse}.
-It shows that the MSE of single-step models increases quickly over the long horizon, surpassing DMs, which validates our assumption on the error of single-step models and DMs.
+The proof is provided in \cref{app:proof}.
+We observe that these two bounds differ by a multiplier $\frac{\gamma}{1-\gamma}\frac{\epsilon_m}{\epsilon_d}$.
+The first part, $\frac{\gamma}{1-\gamma}$, is greater than $1$ when $0.5 < \gamma<1$.
+In practice, $\gamma$ is typically set above $0.9$.
+For the second part, although $\epsilon_m$ bounds the single-step error and $\epsilon_d$ bounds the accumulative multi-step error, we still have $\epsilon_d \approx \epsilon_m$ due to the superior modeling capabilities of DMs.
+Consequently, the inequality $\frac{\gamma}{1-\gamma}\frac{\epsilon_m}{\epsilon_d} > 1$ holds, indicating that the non-autoregressive models enjoy a better return gap than single-step models.
+The difference in the multiplier arises from the fact that the non-autoregressive model is merely affected by the compounding error.
+To validate our assumptions on the error rates of single-step models versus DMs, we conduct a simple experiment to compute the MSE of rollouts generated by both models.
+The results support that $\epsilon_d < \epsilon_m$ over long horizons.
+Detailed settings and results are provided in \cref{app:err}.
+Finally, we would like to clarify that the theoretical analysis applies to general non-autoregressive models, with DMs and \method serving as specific examples.
+It highlights the potential of using non-autoregressive models for synthesizing rollouts.